snwfdhmp/errlog/README.md

 ## Introduction

-Use errlog to enhance your error logging with :
+Use errlog to improve error logging and speed up your debugging while programming :

-- Code source highlight
+- Highlight source code
-- Failing func recognition
+- Detect and point out which func call is causing the fail
-- Readable stack trace
+- Pretty stack trace
+- No-op mode for production
+- Easy implementation, adaptable logger
+- Plug to any existing project without changing your/your teammates habits
+- Plug to your existing logging system

 ## Get started